stuckintherain/CoPilot-Endpoint/README.md

 # CoPilot-Endpoint
 Set up your own CoPilotGPT on your VSCode.
 Local copilot that does not send your data to Microsoft.

+Huge thank you to Stephen here for the info.
+If you want to watch a short video on how to do this here you go. https://www.tiktok.com/t/ZPRwfVK5t/

 First, open VSCode and check for updates.
 If updates are available you will see "restart to update."
 Click that and VSCode will reboot and you will be using the latest version.
 ![Screenshot 2024-04-30 090856](https://github.com/stuckintherain/CoPilot-Endpoint/assets/117696531/291d640b-1c2e-4084-953b-1eb99da20b08)